-Approximately five million tourists visit the island each year with that making it the most visited island of the archipelago.
+Approximately five million tourists visit the island each year that making it the most visited island of the archipelago.
 It is one of the most important tourist destinations in Spain and the world.
 Tenerife hosts one of the world's largest carnivals and the Carnival of Santa Cruz de Tenerife is working to be designated UNESCO Intangible Cultural Heritage of the World.

 Teide National Park is also a UNESCO World Heritage Site and is located in the center of the island.
-In it, the Mount Teide rises as the highest elevation of Spain, the highest of the islands of the Atlantic Ocean, and the third-largest volcano in the world from its base.
+In it, Mount Teide rises as the highest elevation of Spain, the highest of the islands of the Atlantic Ocean, and the third-largest volcano in the world from its base.

 What did I like about Tenerife?

 Just a few info to make you want to visit one day:

 Anaga is one of the most unique natural areas in Tenerife.
 It emerged from the seabed between 10 and 15 million years ago and it's one of the oldest parts of the island.
 This area has more species per square kilometer than any other area in Europe.
 The varied landscapes and scenery found here are the result of the inhabitants having to adapt to the rugged terrain over the years, with historic paths steeped in culture, offering an ideal way to sample the local delicacies, such as potatoes, sweet potatoes, cheeses, and fruits.

 It has a beautiful precipitous mountain chain full of sharp peaks.
 The deep valleys and ravines that cut across it eventually reach the sea, forming a series of beaches where we can take a refreshing dip.

 I was feeling SOooO GoOd!
 I felt so much love and beauty around me.
 I tried to make a mini video (watch it below) illustrating the feeling with mixed recordings.
 There is no sound added to the clip.